medius/utm_form/README.md

 **Information it adds to your forms:**
 * 5 UTM parameters - Any UTM parameters in the URL that a visitor used to come to your website will be added to the form
+* 5 Initial UTM parameters (optional) - The UTM parameters in the very first URL that the visitor used
 * Initial Referrer - The webpage where the visitor came from for the first time
 * Last Referrer - The webpage where the visitor came from most recently
 * Initial Landing page - URL of the page on your website where the visitor landed the very first time
 * Number of visits - The number of times the visitor came to your website before filling your form
 * Additional parameters defined in `additional_params_map`
+* Additional initial parameters defined in `additional_initial_params_map`

 ## How do I use it?